Tree automata and pigeonhole classes of matroids: II: Lattice path matroids

 \section{Lattice path matroids}

-The class of \emph{lattice path} matroids was introduced by Bonin, de Mier, and Noy \cite{BdMN03}.
+The class of \emph{lattice path matroids} was introduced by Bonin, de Mier, and Noy \cite{BdMN03}.
 It is closed under duality and minors \cite[Theorems 3.1 and 3.5]{BdMN03}.
-Although we have not succeeded in proving the class to be efficiently pigeonhole, we do show that it is pigeonhole (\Cref{zodiac}), and we describe an algorithm that constructs a parse tree for a given lattice path matroid (\Cref{copeck}).
-Combined with results from \cite{FMN-I}, this shows that there is a fixed-parameter tractable algorithm for testing \cmso\ sentences in lattice path matroids.
+Every lattice path matroid is transversal.
+We describe an algorithm that constructs a parse tree for a given lattice path matroid (\Cref{copeck}).
+When combined with \Cref{nature} this shows that there is a fixed-parameter tractable algorithm for testing \cmso\ sentences in lattice path matroids.
+It also shows that the class is pigeonhole.